IHTSDO/authoring-acceptance-gateway/README.md

 #### Automatic Sign-Off
 Some Criteria Items, those without the `manual` flag, are signed off automatically by the system by listening to various events.

-These include  `project-clean-classification` and `task-clean-classification`.
+These include:
+- Classification
+  - `project-clean-classification`
+  - `task-clean-classification`
+- Validation
+  - `project-clean-validation`
+  - `task-clean-validation`

 #### Automatic Expiration
 Any Criteria Item which has the `expiresOnCommit` flag set to try will have any existing Sign-Off deleted when a new commit is made on that branch.